frouty/freepbx_config/docs/source/Inbound_Route.rst

 The Inbound Routes module is the mechanism used to tell your PBX where to route inbound calls based on the phone number or DID dialed.
 Calls come into your system on trunks that are configured in the Trunks module.

-Les appels entrants arrivent par différents tuyau.
+Les appels entrants arrivent par différents tuyaux.

 On veut diriger ces appels entrants sur des  extensions par exemple.
 Cela se fait avec le DID au niveau des inbound route.
 Malheureusement certains tuyaux ne transmettent pas le DID.
 Comme la paire de cuivre qui arrive au niveau des FXO.